 Moving to the background, on the left we see more clergymen, bishops in their miters, and cardinals in their wide-brimmed red hats called galeros.
 Again we see monks sprinkled in among them.
 These men are dressed in blue to connote they did not die a martyr’s death.
 Opposite them on the right are the Virgin Martyrs waving their palm fronds, symbols of their martyrdom.
 The four in front are all identifiable by their attributes (or at least three of them are).
 Furthest away is Saint Agnes in the red skirt, who cuddles her lamb, and next to her is Saint Barbara who holds her attribute, a tower.
 Next is supposedly Saint Catherine of Alexandria according to some scholars, but she should have a wheel which is her attribute, and I for one do not see it there, but it could have been lost in repainting and cleaning over the centuries.
 Other scholars have suggested that it is Saint Ursula, but I cannot find her attribute of an arrow either, so who knows?
 Last is Saint Dorothy with her attribute basket of roses.
 A magnificent distant landscape spans the entire center panel.
 The city on the right behind the female martyrs in particular is believed by many to be the artist’s vision of the New Jerusalem as it is composed entirely of Churches." (copyright 2012, Reflections on Art, Janet LeBlanc.
 All rights reserved.)

-This image has more content than I have time for in my 6th-grade syllabus; but I know the kids'd have a great time figuring out who and what everything is, with help from me only as required.
+This image has more content than I have time for in my 6th-grade syllabus.
+Regardless, the kids love to take a few minutes figuring out who and what everything is, with help from me only as required.

-On the other hand, a blow-up of the center would be just right for my lesson plan's pacing and focus:
+On the other hand, a blow-up of the center is just right for my lesson plan's pacing and focus: